• Skip to primary navigation

 Stir popcorn with wooden spoon until popcorn is all coated with caramel.

-You need to do the pouring-stirring step very quickly!
+Tip: The pouring-stirring step must be done quickly!
 My caramel got a little too cool because I was stopping the process to take pictures.
-If you watch the video, you can see that it is already getting stiff when I’m stirring the caramel in.
+If you watch the video, you can see that it is already getting stiff when I'm stirring the caramel in.
 If you do pour the caramel and stir it right away, without stopping in the middle to take a half a million pictures and video, it will stir in very smoothly.

 When popcorn is evenly coated, allow it to cool.
 Enjoy it as is, or form into balls if desired.